Last updated: June 2026

 Is JKIA the main airport in Kenya?

 Yes.
-JKIA is Kenya’s main international airport and one of the busiest aviation hubs in East Africa.
+JKIA is Kenya’s main international airport and a major gateway for passengers, cargo, private aviation and regional connectivity.

 Does JKIA handle cargo flights?